choiyhking/manual/how_to_start_katacontainer_containerd.md

 # ERRO[0000] ERROR: System is not capable of running Kata Containers  arch=arm64 name=kata-runtime pid=4128 source=runtime
 # ERROR: System is not capable of running Kata Containers
 ```
-some kernel modules aren't loaded which needed to run Kata Continaer
+Some kernel modules aren't loaded which needed to run Kata Continaer.

-we need to rebuild kernel to load some modules!!
+We need to rebuild kernel to load modules !!

 -> `vhost_vsock`, `vhost`, `vhost_net`